Skip to main content

 When spironolactone is withdrawn, the competitive inhibition at the androgen receptor ceases.
 Testosterone can once again bind to its receptors, restoring the necessary signaling for robust spermatogenesis.
 The timeline for recovery aligns with the biological cycle of sperm production, which takes approximately 74 days.

-Full restoration of may take several months as the body re-establishes its hormonal equilibrium and completes several full cycles of sperm development.
+Full restoration of semen parameters may take several months as the body re-establishes its hormonal equilibrium and completes several full cycles of sperm development.
 This reversibility is a central point for individuals concerned about long-term fertility.

 Table 1 ∞ Representative Changes in Semen Parameters with Spironolactone Use